dart-lang/stream_transform/README.md

 # asyncMapBuffer

-Like `asyncMap` but events are buffered until previous events have been processed.
+Like `asyncMap` but events are buffered in a List until previous events have been processed rather than being called for each element individually.

 # asyncWhere